The simple yes-no question dividing Australia's suburbs

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)Few issues have divided the Australian public in recent times as much as the vote on same-sex marriage.
+Melbourne, Australia (CNN)Few issues have divided the Australian public in recent times as much as the vote on same-sex marriage.

 As of mid-October, almost 11 million people, or about 67.5% of registered voters, had returned their surveys ahead of the November 7 deadline.